fastrgv/DifferentialRPNcalculator/README.md

 So this app uses symbolic derivatives to help define accurate differentials.
 As written, this regimen is efficient, and can often provide better estimates than numerically-approximated differentials.

-As each raw data item is entered, the unit roundoff error is used to define the initial dx.
+As each raw data item is entered, the unit roundoff error defines the initial dx.

 Similarly, the total differential is used for binary operators;  i.e. for Z=F(x,y) we use dZ = Fx * dx + Fy * dy.